 Our dynamic ultrasound faculty deliver multiple sessions in conference throughout the academic year.
 These interactive, video and imaged-based talks bring new ideas to discussion and ultimately to the bedside.

 Scattered throughout the conference year, these brief summary sessions focus on new and relevant articles to our practice.
 Instead of the deep dive of a journal club, this is a chance to discuss current practice-changing articles.

 Beyond our robust retreat program, we believe that a discussion of wellness issues is critical to success.
 Under the guidance of the resident director of professional development and residency leadership, we cover burnout, resilience, mindfulness and other important topics of well-being.

 Led by Dr. Beck-Esmay, one of the country's leaders in podcast education, residents will discuss an emergency medicine podcast in a similar style to journal club.
-Through the process, residents will learn to evaluate the strengths and weakness of this new modality of continuing education and make objective assessments on the information provided.
+Through the process, residents will learn to evaluate the strengths and weaknesses of this new modality of continuing education and make objective assessments on the information provided.

 Twice a year residents complete mock oral boards using the format that will take place at the time of certification and led by a number of our faculty members.